Skip to Content

 Best Hikes in Andalucia – Moderate Hikes

-El Chullo is the highest peak in the province of Almeria and as such, provides some great, if moderately challenging hikes.
+El Chullo is the highest peak in the province of Almeria and, as such, offers some great, if moderately challenging, hikes.

 The most popular of which is a nine-mile circular route that sets out from Puerto de la Ragua and takes around five hours to complete.